tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 | `Content-Language` | `rscl` |
 | `Content-Type` | `rsct` |

-For example, if you specify the `rsct=binary` query parameter on an SAS token, the `Content-Type` response header is set to `binary`.
+For example, if you specify the `rsct=binary` query parameter on a SAS token, the `Content-Type` response header is set to `binary`.
 This value overrides the `Content-Type` header value stored for the blob for a request using this shared access signature only.

 If you create a shared access signature that specifies response headers as query parameters, you must include those response headers in the string-to-sign that's used to construct the signature string.
 For more information, see the "[Specify the signature](#specify-the-signature)" section.